zelazobeton/MessagingApp/README.md

 Threads communicate with each other using message queue in main thread.
 Messages are implemented as string literals with fields separated with underscores.
 Fields of each message are described in MessageFieldDocumentation.txt

+Purpose of the project was to train using plain java: multithreading, sql db handling, oop.